moleculediscovery/workshop2021/index.md

 a) molecular property and activity prediction
 b) generative modeling and optimization of molecules
 c) molecular representation learning
-d) chemical reactivity and synthesis planning,
+d) chemical reactivity and synthesis planning, and
-e) analysis of biological images related to molecules, and
-f) molecular modeling.
+e) molecular modeling.
 Papers are supposed to follow the paper template of NeurIPS and the maximum length is 4 pages (not including references).
 Details on the submission process will follow soon.